Hartwick Alumni Board of Directors

 Brian graduated from Hartwick in 2015 with bachelor’s degrees in environmental chemistry and mathematics, and minors in geology and environmental science and policy.
 While at Hartwick, he played on the men’s tennis team, and was a member of the music fraternity, Phi Mu Alpha.
 Brian went on to earn his M.S. in forest resources from Penn State University, where he is currently working toward his Ph.D. in soil science and biogeochemistry.
 He is current working as manager of regulatory and scientific affairs at the Association of Metropolitan Water Agencies in Washington, DC.
 You can connect with Brian on both True Blue Connect, and LinkedIn.

 Sarah graduated Hartwick in 2011 with degrees in business administration and English literature, and has never stopped being engaged with the College.
 She served as an Alumni Board director from 2011 to 2016, sat on the Board of Trustees from 2016 to 2019, and returned to the alumni board in 2019.
-Currently, Sarah is in her second year as the Alumni Board vice president.
+Currently, Sarah is now the Alumni Board president.
 While working in college relations at Union College in Schenectady, NY, she completed her M.B.A. in healthcare analytics from Clarkson University, from which she later earned her master’s degree in data analytics.
 Sarah married fellow Hartwick alum, James Sanders ’13, in 2013 and they live in Charlton, NY, with three rescue dachshunds.
 They hope to grow grapes on their 17 acres and make wine.
 In the meantime, Sarah works in the Product division for Keith Granet ’79 at his software company, Studio Designer.
 And like fellow board member Thom Meredith, Sarah cites Hartwick as the basis for all her success.
 You can connect with Sarah on both True Blue Connect, and LinkedIn.

 Daryl graduated Hartwick in 2006 with an art degree with concentrations in digital art and design & painting, and a minor in management.
 While at Hartwick, he as a member of the men’s tennis team, Society of Sisters United/ Brothers United (SOSUBU), Pluralism Associates League for Students (PALS), and Student of Caribbean Ancestry (SOCA).
 He also participated in the South Africa ’04 and Brazil ’06 J Term programs.
 After Hartwick, he completed a Digital Publishing Certificate at Savannah College of Art & Design. before returning to Anguilla to oversee his family company, Alloyd Enterprises Limited, a laser engraving design house.
 Daryl is building a freelance brand designer portfolio under the name Quartet Creative.
 Along with raising two children from his late marriage, he continues to grow these companies.
 He is also developing his male model portfolio as well as doing community work, while also sitting on the Anguilla Chamber of Commerce & Industry board.
 Some of his closest friends to date are from his time at Hartwick.
 You can connect with Daryl on True Blue Connect, LinkedIn, Instagram (@darylcthompson), and his portfolio sites, www.darylcthompson.com and www.quartetcreative.com.